Artificial Intelligence Act

 Generative AI Risk Management

-Meta’s Open Loop program is excited to be launching its first policy prototyping program in the United States, which is focussed on the National Institute of Standards and Technology (NIST) AI Risk Management Framework (RMF) 1.0.
-The program will give consortium participants the opportunity to explore how the NIST AI RMF could help manage risks while developing and deploying Generative AI systems.
-At the same time, the program will seek to provide valuable insights and feedback to NIST as they work on future iterations of the RMF.
+Meta’s Open Loop launched its first policy prototyping research program in the United States in late 2023, focused on testing the National Institute of Standards and Technology (NIST) AI Risk Management Framework (RMF) 1.0.
+This program gave participating companies the opportunity to learn about NIST's AI RMF and subsequent “Generative AI Profile” (NIST AI 600-1), and to understand how this guidance can be applied to developing and deploying generative AI systems.
+At the same time, the program gathered evidence on current practices and provided valuable insights and feedback to NIST, which can inform future iterations of the RMF and Gen AI profile.

 Privacy-Enhancing Technologies